SECTION I: INTRODUCTION

 However, when a complainant or third party is found to have intentionally fabricated or knowingly misrepresented information, allegations, or evidence, or otherwise to have acted with an intent to deceive or mislead in any of their dealings relating to Caltech's administration of this policy, they may be subject to disciplinary action up to and including termination of employment, student expulsion, or being permanently excluded from Caltech-controlled premises.

-Meetings or conversations that take place under this policy and the procedures, may not be audio- or visually recorded by anyone other than by members of the Equity and Title IX Office, in compliance with Title IX who will record certain proceedings conducted under the procedures in order to provide a verbatim record of the proceeding.
+No meetings or conversations that take place under this policy, the Procedures for Complaints of Sexual Misconduct, or the Procedures for Complaints of Unlawful Discrimination, Harassment, and Retaliation may be audio- or visually recorded by anyone.
+The only exception to this rule is that the Equity and Title IX Office, in compliance with Title IX, will record hearings conducted under the Title IX Complaint Procedures in order to provide a verbatim record of the hearing.
 These recordings will be maintained by the Equity and Title IX Office.

 10.0 Contacting Government Agencies